ceejbot/skyrim-modding/slides.md

 - it uses **imgui** to draw UI not Flash
 - this is why it was fast
 - but other design decisions made it buggy
-- (and I hated how its customization worked…)
+- and I had an idea about how to do layout customization

 I can fix it, right?